Sprinting-Software/software-architecture-models/c5model/README.md

 - **Elements**: An **Element** is an _inner part_ of a Component or of another Element.

-- **Deployment Node**: A **Deployment Node** is a _runtime container_ for the Component or for another Deployment Node.
+- **Deployment Node**: A **Deployment Node** is a _runtime container_ for a Component or for another Deployment Node.
 When all Components within a System are deployed in Deployment Nodes, the use cases of the System can be realized.

 ## Relationships between the concepts